jitsi/jidesha/README.md

 Jidesha
 =======

-A Chrome extension for calendar integration (Google Calendar and Office 365) and Screen Sharing in Jitsi Meet.
+A Chrome extension for calendar integration (Google Calendar and Office 365).

-Note: this extension relies on the Chrome [chooseDesktopMedia](https://developer.chrome.com/extensions/desktopCapture) API which requires HTTPS.

 ## How to create your own extension for your Jitsi Meet installation